There has been no bigger indicator to show that sensitivity to climate impact is gaining momentum than investor action.

 - Evaluate your business’ risk and resilience readiness.
 Events like the recent Public Safety Power Shutoff (PSPS) blackouts in California mandated by PG&E and the record-breaking blackout in Britain this past summer have brought to light the stark reality of aging infrastructure, a failing grid model and climate change impact for thousands of residents and business owners.
 It’s an opportune moment for all companies to consider whether they are ready to respond to the physical risks their energy supply faces.
 And, unfortunately, energy preparedness requires the kind of long-term thinking most companies aren’t used to.
 Get a jump start with our resources.

 - Get the boardroom on board.
 Research from INSEAD indicates that corporate boards are increasingly recognizing the importance of sustainability, but that many don’t know where to start or how to move faster.
 With increased action and awareness from investors, the long-term health of businesses will depend on boards that understand the challenges and opportunities ahead.
 An important first step is for the board to reexamine the purpose of the company and how sustainability can be embedded as a core value.
 This becomes ever-easier in an environment where doing the right thing for the planet and its people is the right thing to do for shareholder primacy as well.

-As we rapidly turn the corner to a new decade, companies can be assured that the pressure to act in climate-positive ways is certain to increase.
+As we navigate sustainable business in this new decade, companies can be assured that the pressure to act in climate-positive ways is certain to increase.
 By taking steps today to prepare for future investor action, companies can find cost savings, drive resilience and be seen more favorably by employees and customers alike.